cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 - **Implement a generic prototype and write evaluation scripts (implementation, evaluation)**
 - **Write our paper in advance and get feedback from others**.

+### Set up servers
+- What architectures should you use?
+How many servers do you have?
+- If you are in the `sudo` group?
+- **Save runtime/intermediate data on SSD and save results on HDD.**
+- If there is no storage?
+Buy more!
+- If you disabled the hyper-threading?

+### Write evaluation scripts
+- **All in Docker container.**
+- **Make it parallel.**
+- **Diversity first, then quantity.**

 ## Some tips about parallel tasks
 - Be busy when it is busy and have fun when it is not busy
 - Create a task, think about the solutions, importantly, think about why our results are not correct
 - Write our task down before we start and close it after we finish it (**I am using Marp (Markdown Slides).**)
 - Do not delete any data if we are definitely sure.
 Just buy more storage!
 - Utilize all hardware resources we have.
+Do not make them free.

 ## How to sell our idea